UtsavBalar1231/sync-dotfiles-rs/README.md

 Usage: sync-dotfiles-rs [OPTIONS] [COMMAND]

 Commands:
-  add       Adds a new config entry to your exisiting config file cleanall  Clean all the config directories from the dotconfigs path specified in the config file help      Print this message or the help of the given subcommand(s)
+  add    Adds a new config entry to your exisiting config file clean  Clean all the config directories from the dotconfigs path specified in the config file help   Print this message or the help of the given subcommand(s)

 Options:
-  -f, --force                Force sync even if there are no changes -u, --update               Update the config file with new files -x, --chash                Clean the hash of config entries in the config file -n, --new                  Prints the new config file -p, --print                Print the contents of the config file
-      --cpath <CONFIG_PATH>  The path of the config file (default: current_dir/config.ron) -h, --help                 Print help
+  -F, --fpush                Force push the configs listed in config to the local configs directory -f, --fpull                Force pull the local configs inside the mentioned dotconfigs directory -u, --update               Update the config file with new files -x, --chash                Clean the hash of config entries in the config file -n, --new                  Prints the new config file -p, --print                Print the contents of the config file -c, --cpath <CONFIG_PATH>  The path of the config file (default: current_dir/config.ron) -h, --help                 Print help
   -V, --version              Print version

 ```
 ___